 3D architecture drawings like that make a nice addition to your project proposals!

 For example, some floor plan drawings are made to feature specific design elements like electrical or plumbing systems.
+Others have detailed dimensions for clarifying the spatial relationships between rooms.

-The most common floor plans for residential construction projects are drawings that show detailed measurements between walls, doors, and windows.
+The most common building floor plans for residential construction projects are drawings that show detailed measurements between walls, doors, and windows.
 Most will also show the surface area calculations for each room.
 These types of architectural drawings are essential for creating estimates and building a home according to the architect’s specifications.

 In the past, floor plans used to be limited to simple, black and white 2D layouts.
 But drawings like that are hard for a lot of clients to understand.